-Three weeks ago, 30 kilometers away from the Sydney city centre in the rural suburb of Edmondson Park, Frasers Property Australia opened the doors of their display centre to the public.
-This brand new town centre development with residential and retail environments was designed by HDR Inc, of which I am part of the team of architects.
-I haven't really talked much about my architecture work before, but a brand new town centre in a previously uneventful part of Sydney is perhaps worth a blog article.
+In 2018, 30 kilometers away from the Sydney city centre in the rural suburb of Edmondson Park, Frasers Property Australia opened the doors of their display centre to the public.
+This brand new town centre development with residential and retail environments was designed by HDR Inc, of which I played part of the team of architects.

 Perhaps let's start with the blurb of the development which I've copied directly from the Frasers official Ed Square website: